Operations and Business Transactions

 Scholz Nonprofit Law works with a variety of nonprofits ranging from complex national to small community-based organizations, foundations, cooperatives and businesses to help build and maintain a thriving, well-run organization.
 We assist with such issues as:

-Corporate and cooperative structures, including:
+Corporate structures, including:

 • Incorporation and governing documents

-• Corporate and cooperative bylaws
+• Corporate bylaws

 • LLC operating agreements